 Anita Hariton is President and CEO of Commonfund Securities, Inc. and Head of Client Engagement for Commonfund OCIO, providing oversight to the sales, service and RFP teams and processes.
 She is a member of the Commonfund OCIO Executive Group where she contributes to the overall strategic and operational direction of Commonfund’s OCIO business.
 Prior to joining Commonfund OCIO, Anita served as Head of Investor Services for CF Private Equity where her team was responsible for investor portfolio reviews, investor communications, client reporting, RFP responses, and special projects.
 Prior to moving into this role, she held a series of positions across the Commonfund organization, serving on the operations, treasury, and client relationship teams and leading clients through decisions on asset allocation, investment policy, treasury management and governance.
 Anita previously served eight years as a Trustee for Temple Israel, Westport, four as Executive Vice President.
 She has a B.M. from Susquehanna University and an M.B.A. with a concentration in Finance from Fairfield University.
 Anita is a member of the Private Equity Women’s Investor Network.

-Amy Harlacker is Head of Investor Services and Fund Operations.
+Amy Harlacker is Head of Operations.
 She oversees the delivery of operational and investor services to outsourced CIO clients and fund investors which includes the management of valuations and financial and regulatory reporting for Commonfund funds.
 As a member of the Commonfund OCIO Executive Group, Amy is responsible for collaborating with members of the team to provide operational leadership, direction and support during the implementation of the organization’s strategic plans and initiatives.
 She has also held a series of roles within the Commonfund organization across the Financial Operations, Client Service and Information Technology groups.
 Prior to joining Commonfund, Amy was a business analyst at Energy East Corporation.
 She is a member of the Board of Directors of the Aspetuck Land Trust and holds an M.B.A. from Rensselaer Polytechnic Institute and a B.S. in Civil Engineering from Lehigh University.

-President, CF Private Equity
+President & CEO, CF Private Equity

 Allison Kaspriske develops and manages programs and research initiatives for Commonfund Institute, including the Commonfund Benchmarks Studies®, the Council on Foundations-Commonfund Study of Foundations® (CCSF) and is also involved in developing and maintaining strategic partnerships.
 She manages the Institute's educational initiatives such as Commonfund Institute Online and the Investment Stewardship Academy and is actively involved in all other educational programs that Commonfund provides.
 She earned a B.A. in English from the University of Connecticut, Storrs.